 Report: Canadian manufacturing growth strong in the third quarter

-October 1, 2021 by Manufacturing AUTOMATION/ IHS Markit
+By Manufacturing AUTOMATION/ IHS Markit

 Canadian manufacturing showed robust expansion in the third quarter, according to the latest results of IHS Markit’s purchasing managers survey.